santagaz/forcer/README.md

 of files.
 I admit that my code is not perfect and far from professional ruby styles, so I will be glad if you help me.
 But please lets keep this tool simple with only necessary commands and functionality.

+## System Requirements
+Mac OS or Linux
+ruby 2.1.2 or later

 ## Installation